leonardosimoura/ElasticsearchQuery/README.md

 # ElasticSearchQuery
-Its a simple IQueryable implementation for ElasticSearch
+Its a simple IQueryable implementation for ElasticSearch built with Netstandard 2.0.

-## Under development

-Some queries are suported for now.(see the Test project)

-Is an early development.
-Have a lot of improvements and implementations to do.

-Using Netstandard 2.0

 ## Usage
  ```csharp